rivermont/spidy/README.md

 Falconwarriorr's development branch.
 He is constantly adding new features to his, and I am slowly implementing them into the master branch.

+# TODO
+  - Log length of wordFile to console/logFile
+  - Change arguments to a required list

 # Acknowledgements
 I'd like to thank Pluralsight for providing an amazing platfom for learning any language.